How to Create Brandable Domain Names

 Check for negative meanings in major languages.
 Consult a native speaker or use translation tools.
 A name that sounds great in English might mean something unfortunate in Spanish, Mandarin, or Hindi.

 Search for existing trademarks.
 Even if the domain is available, a trademark conflict will force a rebrand later.
+The USPTO processes over 900,000 trademark applications annually[2].
 Check the USPTO database and similar services in your target markets.